pneague/De-DSI/README.md

 ### Advanced Options

+- Use `-k <int>` to specify the number of relevant top-k results used for ranking.

 - Use `-q` to enable quantization of the model.
 In our experiments, this yielded a data reduction of 4x when transferring the model, however, at the cost of performance speed and accuracy.